-351Marital Property Act, S.N.B.
+351 Marital Property Act, S.N.B.
 1980, c.
 M-1.1, s.
 4(5), which is quoted in the text.

-352See for example: Krumenacker v.
+352 See for example: Krumenacker v.
 Krumenacker Estate (1987), 70 N.B.R.
 (2d) and 201 A.P.R.
 53 (N.B.Q.B.) and Watt v.
 Watt Estate, supra, note 350.

-353In O'Brien v.
+In O'Brien v.
 O'Brien Estate (1990), 39 E.T.R.
 129 (N.B.C.A.), the wife by her will gave her husband a life estate in the home and all her personal assets with a gift over to her daughter and the residue to her daughter.
 Given that the wife had owned the home before the couple married, the court held that the husband was entitled to one-half of the sale proceeds of the home under the Marital Property Act as well as a life interest in income from other half of the sale proceeds, which remain in the estate.
 The result was that the husband received his marital property as well as the gift under the will.
 In Carson v.
 Carson Estate (1990), 267 A.P.R.
 204 (Q.B.), the wife received the marital home under the Marital Property Act and did not receive the \$1000 gift she was to receive under the will.

-For our purposes, the choice is between the Alberta method and the Manitoba method.
-We lean in favour of the Alberta method because the existing marshalling rules (and the proposed statutory rules) assume that by virtue of making a gift of a specific asset, the testator intends to benefit specific beneficiaries over general legatees.
-In our opinion, this is a reasonable assumption upon which to operate.
+assumption upon which to operate.
 The other advantage of the Alberta method is that it treats a money judgment found in a matrimonial property order on the same basis as other debts of the estate, and there seems no justification for doing otherwise.
 Although we would prefer to see the proposed statutory rules replace the existing marshalling rules, either set of rules could be used to determine how satisfaction of the matrimonial property order would affect the beneficiaries of the will.